gAIytri/SkillMap/FRONTEND.md

 - Toast notifications for actions
 - Loading states during operations
 - **Fully responsive** grid layout
+- **Base resume protection**: Redirects to upload if no base resume exists

 **Welcome Message** (for new users with no projects):
 ```javascript